This is my all-time favorite recipe for chocolate pudding. It’s a fairly small batch, so I call it Chocolate Pudding for Two.

-No cookies today.
-Instead, I made homemade pudding.
-Todd loves it, and I don’t make it nearly as often as I should.
-This recipe is from Penzey’s Spice Company.
-Since we’re a small family, I cut it in half, so feel free to double it if you want more.
-I also brown the butter to give it a bit more depth.
+The original version of the recipe is from Penzey’s Spice Company, but since we’re a small family, I cut it in half.
+Feel free to double it if you want more.
+I also brown the butter to give it a bit more depth. but you can skip that step and just put the butter in at the end if you prefer.
 This recipe does not contain any eggs.

-2 cups whole, reduced fat or even skim milk (I use 2%)
+- 2 cups milk, can be whole, reduced fat or

-Pour into a bowl or 3 individual small bowls.
-Let cool for about 30 minute at room temperature, then transfer to the refrigerator to chill.
+- Pour into a bowl or 3 individual bowls.
+Let cool for about 30 minutes at room temperature, then transfer to the refrigerator to chill.